 Michele Torrey is a co-founder of Orphans Africa, along with her husband Carl Gann and friend Liza De Guzman.
 Ever since she can remember, Michele has wanted to help the children of Africa.
 Having lived for ten years overseas and traveled to over thirty countries, Michele understands the challenges and rewards of working in partnership with other cultures.
 She is the author of twelve books for children and young adults, is a professional speaker and presenter, holds a B.S. in Microbiology and Immunology from the University of Washington, an M.A. in Religion from Graceland University, and is an ordained minister with Community of Christ.

 Becky Pendleton Reid joined the OA board in April 2014 bringing with her financial, business and fundraising skills.
-She is the president of The Cereghino Group, Corporate Investor Relations and has provided strategic IR counsel to over 30 client companies.
+She has served as the president of The Cereghino Group, Corporate Investor Relations and has provided strategic IR counsel to over 30 client companies.
 She has written and produced numerous presentations for IPO roadshows and for presentation to the New York Society of Security Analysts.
 Ms. Reid has 15 years of securities industry experience, including 6 years with Shearson Lehman and Merrill Lynch.
 Prior to her work as a stockbroker, she was Asst.
 Manager of Public Relations for Baskin Robbins Intl. where she was responsible for national publicity, media events, new product promotion and consumer relations.
 Ms. Reid holds a Masters of Business Administration from the University of Washington and Bachelor of Arts degree from UCLA.

 Vickie retired from her career in Human Resources and Organizational Development and joined the board in 2022.
 She spent most of her career working as an HR leader in the higher education and health care fields.
 She has bachelor’s degrees from Pacific Lutheran University and Montana State University and a Master’s degree in Human Resources and Organizational Development from the University of California.